mitchelltmarino/MMM-RemoteCompliments/README.md

 3. **Execute the setup file**

     * Open a console and cd into `/modules/MMM-RemoteCompliments/Drive`.
-        * Enter into the console: `node Setup`.
+        * Enter `node Setup`.
-            * This will run Setup.js
+            * This will run the Setup.js script.

     * You will be provided with a URL you must visit to authorize the application.
         * Visit the URL.
         * Login with your Google Account and press then click on "Allow".
         * Copy and paste the code you are provided with into the console.
         * If done correctly, MMM-RemoteCompliments will now be authorized to integrate with the Google Cloud Platform project you created earlier.

-        * The setup will now create the Google Drive folders, files, and other dependencies required by the MMM-RemoteCompliments module.
+    * The setup will then create the Google Drive folders, files, and other dependencies required by the MMM-RemoteCompliments module.
         * If the setup was successful, you will get a success message.
-If the setup encounters an error, please tend to the error that occurred (it will inform you what went wrong) and re-run `node Setup`.
+        * If the setup encounters an error, please tend to the error that occurred (it will inform you what went wrong) and re-run `node Setup`.